-The Fund will not use derivatives to attain the environmental and/or social characteristics of the Fund.
+The sub-fund will not use derivatives to attain the environmental or social characteristics of the sub-fund.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

 N/A. The Fund does not intend to commit to a minimum share of sustainable investments with an environmental objective that are aligned with the EU Taxonomy.